Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Late postoperative rehabilitation

-muscle training to strengthen them, increase tone,
+training muscles to strengthen them, increase tone,

-restoration of range of motion in the joints.
+restoration of range of motion in joints.

 Long-term rehabilitation period